-During pregnancy massage the massage therapist uses their skills and knowledge to better support and nurture pregnant clients.
-Therapists have an awareness of the developing life and how to support the mother through her own body changes which may present as muscular aches and pains.
+During pregnancy massage, our massage therapist in Sydney uses their skills and knowledge to better support and nurture pregnant clients.
+Therapists have an awareness of the developing life and how to support the mother through her body changes which may present as muscular aches and pains.

-Specialised massage techniques alleviate pain and discomfort, whilst highlighting a sense of relaxation.
+Specialised massage techniques to alleviate pain and discomfort, whilst highlighting a sense of relaxation.

 Pregnancy massage shares many of the goals of regular massage – to relax tense muscles, ease sore spots, improve circulation and mobility, and just make you feel good.

 But it’s also tailored specifically to the needs of pregnant women and their changing bodies, and therapists who are trained in pregnancy massage adjust their techniques accordingly.